 Alleged victims play many roles in a domestic violence case.

-They will most likely be required to testify in court against your alleged abuser, and they may be asked to appear in court for other purposes, or to retrieve evidence or documents for the court.
+They will most likely be required to testify in court against the alleged abuser, and they may be asked to appear in court for other purposes, or to retrieve evidence or documents for the court.

 Before a domestic violence case goes to trial, victims are often brought in to explain their opinions on the matter.
 If the judge is determining whether to release the alleged abuser, a victim may be asked to discuss whether they agree with the release decision and why.